 - Hybrid surgeries: Barry Love, MD, Assistant Professor of Cardiology and Director of the Pediatric and Congenital Cardiac Catheterization Laboratory and the Pediatric Electrophysiology Laboratory, is advancing the use of hybrid surgery to treat patients with complex congenital heart conditions.
 He combines many cardiac catheterization techniques with surgical ones to produce methods that are safer and less traumatic.

-- Axillary Incision Technique: Khanh H. Nguyen, MD, Associate Professor of Cardiovascular Surgery, has developed a way to use this less invasive surgical technique to minimize scarring and shorten hospital stays for children.
+- Axillary Incision Technique: There is a way to use this less invasive surgical technique to minimize scarring and shorten hospital stays for children.
 The technique is sometimes used to repair congenital heart defects in adults.

 Valvular Heart Disease